citizenfx/fivem-docs/content/docs/getting-started/setup-fivem-server.md

 ---

 {{% alert color="info" %}}
-If you already have a FiveM up & running you can skip this step.
+If you already have a FiveM server up & running you can skip this step.
 {{% /alert %}}

 {{% video src="https://runtime.fivem.net/edu/step-2_setup-fivem-server.mp4" %}}